CONDITIONS MISTAKEN FOR PHYSICAL AND SEXUAL ABUSE*

 Congenital Dermal Melanocytosis (Mongolian Spot).
 A 4-year-old child with bruise-like discoloration on his right forearm.
 He also had several similar blue-gray lesions on his lower sacral area (typical distribution).
 These lesions have been present since birth.
 (Photo contributor: Julie Cantatore-Francis, MD.)

 Congenital Dermal Melanocytosis (Mongolian Spot).
-An infant brought to the ED in cardiopulmonary arrest had these lesions thought to be Mongolian spots; however, inflicted bruises from child abuse were ...
+An infant brought to the ED in cardiopulmonary arrest had these lesions thought to be Mongolian spots; however, inflicted bruises from ...